-Generally, the question of ‘how do I make a Will in Australia’ brings with it a lot of anxiety, and often overwhelms the person looking to make a Will.
+Generally, the question of ‘how do I make a Will in Australia’ brings with it a lot of anxiety, and often overwhelms the potential testator.
 This is natural since thinking about your own demise leads to a feeling of uneasiness.

-This is why, thinking of making a Will, and reading up about ‘how do I make a Will in Australia’ is a good first step.
+This is why reading up about ‘how do I make a Will in Australia’ is a good first step.
 The aim of this article is to answer the question of ‘how do I make a Will in Australia’ by providing a brief guide to do so.

 Before getting into the technical details, here are a few basic, or primary tips that you need to keep in mind if you wish to make a Will in Australia.

-- Before sitting down and drafting your Will, check all assets thoroughly, and do your research well.
-You can also consider looking at some sample Wills online which can give you an idea about making your Will.
+- Check all assets thoroughly, and do your research well.
+You can also consider looking at some sample Wills online which can give you a clearer idea.

-- Increasingly, people have preferred to use Do It Yourself or DIY kits for making Wills.
+- Increasingly, people have preferred to use Do It Yourself or DIY kits.
 While this is a valid method, it is advisable to consult any Wills & Estate Planning solicitors who can check your DIY Will.
 Alternatively, you can approach a solicitor and use their professional guidance to make a Will in Australia.